01772 743531

 Local Community Links:

 We try to link ourselves with the wider community wherever possible.
 We often allow summer clubs to run their events free of charge on our premises, with Kingsfold children children being given first refusal of places.
 We have held a New Age Kurling event, ran by our children, for residents in the sheltered accommodation across the road from our school.
 This was a great success!
 We also ran free Saturday morning football coaching sessions, which has now developed into a feeder link to a Kingsfold FC Under 8s team.
 The idea is to follow this team up through the year groups, whilst beginning a new Under 8s team each new season.
 This will help engage our children in competitive sport and help with the issues some parents have faced with regards funding/transport.
-We have links to a local cricket club and have supported children in their path to laying weekend cricket.
+We have links to a local cricket club and have supported children in their path to playing weekend cricket.

 Each year, our Yr 6 children enjoy a free trip to watch Lancashire County Cricket play a league match at Old Trafford, Manchester.
 This is a great opportunity for our children to develop a love of competitive sport and also unwind after their SATs!